 If you really could earn $150,000 a year making tables and chairs in your workshop then there'd be no end of success stories available from people who have gone through the book, applied it and seen results.

-They can’t show you real success stories or reviews because the book isn’t worth the paper its written on in my opinion.
+But they can't show you real success stories or reviews because the book isn't worth the paper its written on in my opinion.